iphelix/dnschef/test/index.md

 If a provider returns either NXdomain, Nodata or a sinkholed IP address for a specified domain, it  will end other queries and return False (domain unsafe).
 If all providers correctly resolve the domain, it will be considered safe.

-You can add as many threat blocking DNS providers as you want to the script, those 5 providers were choose only for the POC.
+You can add as many threat blocking DNS providers as you want to the script.
+Those 5 providers were choose only for the POC.

 ## Setup
 Requires Python 3.6.